ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/IGPageContentValidator/README.md

-# Simplifier Implementation Guide Validation
+# Simplifier Implementation Guide Page Content Validation

 The validator works by scraping the webpage within website.txt for any internal webpage links within the Simplifier Guide.
 These webpages are then validated individually.